Isioviel/arcade-projectilesextension/extension-projectiles.md

 We will add in the ability to throw things at the enemy to destroy them.

-You now have access to **all of the blocks** in MakeCode, so finding the correct blocks will be more challenging.
+You now have access to more blocks, so finding the correct blocks will be more challenging.

 ## 1: Throw a projectile
 *Use button A to throw something*